Property Contamination Attorneys

 Depending on the activities of the corporations, vegetables can be poisoned, the soil can lose its fertility and the water supply can become toxic.
 We remain committed to ensuring that we compensate residents in the area as well as landowners.
 Our litigation also focuses on restoring the damaged property and ceasing from future harm.

 Why You Can Trust Our Firm If You're Suffering Private Land Damage

-At Arnold & Itkin, we have vast experience in helping landowners recover damages from oil and gas companies for environmental damage to their properties.
+At Arnold & Itkin, we have vast experience in helping landowners recover damages from oil and gas companies for environmental damage and fracking contamination to their properties.
 These cases are commonly known as "legacy litigation," because they often involve claims that stem from corporate malfeasance that has occurred over a period of several decades and involve land that has been in a family's name for generations.

 Recent studies conducted by Duke University economists found that residents near the sites of oil drilling or fracking lost 24% of their property’s value.
 When corporations behave recklessly, innocent homeowners suffer the consequences.
 Your home’s property should be protected by your community, your government, and the companies who lease the land around you.
 When they fail to do that, we will respond on your behalf.

 - Compensate the landowners or area residents for the harm they've suffered;